+A critical element is photographic documentation of all cases (including hand cases) = preoperative and postoperative photos.
+Hand cases should focus on demonstrating return of function.
 Photos, legends and labels can easily be organized in a PowerPoint presentation.
 The presentation, including the scanned Consent Form and Case Photos, can then be saved as one PDF file for uploading to the case report system.

 Organize photos chronologically.
 Multiple photos per page are acceptable.
 Label photos with date and clinical information (preop, intra-op, post-op) below photos or to the side.
 Anatomic labels may be placed for clarification.
 Photos may be cropped and scaled but otherwise not altered.
-Postoperative photos must be taken ≥ 3 months after the procedure.
 Clothing must not obscure key areas.
 If there is a tattoo visible in the photo, it may be blacked out to protect patient identity.